 Alligatorweed displaces native vegetation and makes fishing difficult.
 It also clogs waterways and drainage systems.
 In irrigation situations, it reduces uptake and flow of water.
 Alligatorweed also provides a breeding ground for mosquitoes.
 For all these reasons and more, alligatorweed removal is an important conservation effort.

 Alligatorweed can form dense mats.
-The leaves may vary in shape but are generally 3 to 5 inches (7.6 to 13 cm.) long and pointed.
+The leaves may vary in shape but are generally 3 to 5 inches (8-13 cm.) long and pointed.
 Foliage is opposite, simple and smooth.
-Stems are green, pink or red, herbaceous, erect to trailing and hollow.
-A small white flower is produced on a spike and resembles clover
+Stems are green, pink, or red, herbaceous, erect to trailing, and hollow.
+A small white flower is produced on a spike and resembles clover blooms with a papery appearance.

 An important tidbit of alligatorweed facts regards its ability to establish from broken bits of stem.
 Any part which touches ground will root.
 Even a single piece of stem that was split away upstream can root much later downstream.
 The plant is very invasive in this way.